 Success comes from uplifting everyone involved and working together toward a common goal.

-What-Not-To-Do in planning a transformational fundraiser
+How to Do It Right when planning a transformational fundraiser

 Creating a transformational donor experience is a learning process for all of us!
 Here are some hard-won cautions from people who may or may not have made a few missteps on the way...

 - Set expectations from the start!
 This isn't just a party, it's a fundraiser.
 Share the activities, share your auction items, and share the goal.